shawnau/mask_rcnn_pytorch/README.md

+> the pretrained model on coco dataset is under way. branch coco is not stable yet

 # Mask RCNN PyTorch
 PyTorch 0.4 implementation of Mask-RCNN.
 This was the side-project of our work in [Kaggle Data Science Bowl 2018](https://github.com/shawnau/DataScienceBowl2018)